bruhgsyuat/poufet/README.md

-### i am typing code and shit cause i'm in fucking tosh3
-# webtosh3.0
+# rezen
-a version of tosh made for 3.0 scratch projects. it includes "web" in the name because fuck no i'm not doing a PC nor Mac port
+a version of tosh made for 3.0 scratch projects. fuck no i'm not doing a PC nor Mac port

 ### HOWEVER-